To find out more about the REA examination, please click on the links below:

 About the REA Examination

-Under the new regulatory framework, persons who intend to assume the role of the Key Executive Officer (KEO) or Practising Director or Practising Partner of an estate agent are required to possess a pass in the Real Estate Agency (REA) examination, or equivalent.
+Under the new regulatory framework, individuals who intend to assume the role of the Key Executive Officer (KEO) of an estate agent are required to possess a pass in the Real Estate Agency (REA) examination, or equivalent.

 REA Examination Requirements

-2. The Certificate of REA Course Completion has a validity period of 2 years for the purpose of determining eligibility to take the REA examination.
+2. The Certificate of REA Course Completion and Certificate of Completion for Real Estate Agency Course (Papers 2 and 3) have the same validity period of 2 years for the purpose of determining eligibility to take the REA examination.
 Candidates are eligible to take the REA examination within 2 years from the completion date of their REA Course.
 Beyond the validity period, candidates will be required to attend and complete the REA course again before they become eligible to take the REA examination.

 Candidates must submit the notification outcome of CEA qualification assessment and a copy of their qualification certificate when they register for the REA examination.

-5. Applicants who have attained Level 5 and above for the Workplace Literacy and Numeracy (WPLN) assessment in these 5 components (Reading, Listening, Speaking, Writing and Numeracy) will be recognised to have met the minimum qualification requirement of 4 GCE "O" level passes.
-Find out more about the WPLN assessment (PDF,45KB), and register at the Centre for Employability Skills (CES).
+5. Applicants who have attained Level 5 and above for the Workplace Literacy and Numeracy (WPLN) assessment in these 5 components (Reading, Listening, Speaking, Writing and Numeracy) will be recognised to have met the minimum qualification requirement of 4 GCE O-level passes.
+Find out more about the WPLN Assessment (PDF,935KB), and register at the British Council.

 6. Candidates who obtain a modular pass (in one or two papers) for the REA examination will be allowed to retake only their failed paper(s) in modular re-sitting in subsequent REA examinations.
 Candidates taking the modular re-sitting of the REA examination are required to take note and comply with the following:

-i) Modular re-sitting is only applicable for candidates who have passed at least one paper of the REA examination.
+i) Modular re-sitting is only applicable for candidates who have passed at least 1 paper of the REA examination.

-ii) Candidates with more than one failed paper are to re-take their failed papers in the same examination at their next attempt.
+ii) Candidates with more than 1 failed paper are to re-take their failed papers in the same examination at their next attempt.

 iii) There is no change to the requirement for REA course participants to pass the REA examination within 2 years from the date of issuance of the Certificate of Completion for the REA course.
 Candidates who are unable to pass all 3 papers of the REA examination within the 2-year timeframe will have to re-take the REA course before attempting the REA examination.
 Partial passes in the REA examination will become invalid once the REA course certificate expires.
 Candidates will have to re-take the full REA examination again, i.e. Papers 1, 2 & 3.